 Works have been separated into a number of packages that will be delivered via several contracts.
 In August 2016, Lend Lease was awarded the first of the construction contracts for the grade separation component and early works.
-Work carried out by Lend Lease will not directly impact on any of the nationally heritage listed items.
+These works carried out by Lend Lease will not directly impact on any of the nationally heritage listed items, however it is understood that they form part of the larger project (the proposed action).